Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 2. Give it a name (labelled 2 in the above image).
 Note that this is what shows in the palette window, NOT what is shown to players on the scene canvas.
 3. Select whether or not the terrain type should have a height/elevation.
 	- This is the default, however for some types (e.g. objective/control zones) it may not make sense to give them a height.
 This setting will disable the height option in the palette, and prevent you from accidentally having areas with different heights.
 Note that disabling this will NOT affect already-painted grid cells.
+4. Select whether or not the terrain type should be considered 'solid'.
+At the moment this is only used for the optional functionality to change a token's elevation when moving over terrain; If the terrain type is considered non-solid, then tokens will be able to pass through it (e.g. smoke/dust).
-4. Configure the style of the area that will be painted on the scene - these settings should be familiar if you have used the default Foundry drawing tool before.
+5. Configure the style of the area that will be painted on the scene - these settings should be familiar if you have used the default Foundry drawing tool before.
 	- One thing to note though is that the '_Text Label_' (number 8 in the above image), which is what the area will be labelled as, allows a `%h%` and/or a `%e%` placeholder to be used.
 These will be replaced with the height or elevation value of the painted terrain respectively.
 For example, if you create a type with a label of `H%h%`, when painted on the scene at height 2, it will have a label of `H2`.
 If painted at height 4, it will have a label of `H4`, etc. Likewise, a label of `H%h%+%e%` would show `H3+4` if it was a height 3 terrain at an elevation of 4.
-5. Click '_Save Changes_' in the bottom right, and your new terrain type will show up in the palette.
+6. Click '_Save Changes_' in the bottom right, and your new terrain type will show up in the palette.

 There are some other useful buttons:
 - Button 1 expands/collapses the terrain type configuration.
 Just helps keep the menu tidy!